Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

     The identifying number is tied to a specific version of your Outlook Integration.
 If your users have different versions installed, you need to find out the product IDs for each version.

-    1. Install the plugin version that was distributed to the machines of your end users.
+    1. Install the Outlook plugin version that was distributed to the machines of your end users.

     2. Run the PowerShell command: